 Entry-level vs. Mid-level vs. Senior Salesforce Project Managers

 Categorizing project managers at different seniority levels isn’t easy.
-We used the following definitions in our Salesforce Project Manager Salary Guide; the aim here is to outline what experience you should seek and skills to nurture in order for you to progress to the next level:
+The aim here is to outline what experience you should seek and skills to nurture in order for you to progress to the next level:

 Entry-level project manager: 0 – 2 years experience (possibly up to 5 years)